Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-The heart of a shrimp is located in its head.
+The original London Bridge is now in Arizona.